By Lisa Priddy, M.S., CCC-SLP

 Communication Skills

 Children with Angelman Syndrome tend to have problems with speech development.
-Most AS children have limited speech (up to four words) or no speech at all.
-They may develop single word use between 10-18 months of age (i.e.; mama); however, they tend to use these words infrequently and without meaning.
-Their comprehension skills or receptive are usually stronger than their expressive skills.
-The majority of children with Angelman Syndrome express their needs using sign language, gestures, and picture communication boards.
+Most AS children have limited speech or no speech at all.
+They may develop single word use between 10-18 months of age (i.e., mama); however, they tend to use these words infrequently and without meaning.
+Their comprehension or receptive skills are usually stronger than their expressive skills.
+The majority of children with Angelman Syndrome express their needs using sign language, gestures, picture communication boards, and communication devices.

 Treatment and Prognosis

 Children with Angelman Syndrome benefit significantly from special education services.
 Early speech, physical, and occupational therapies help improve their communication, gross, and fine motor skills.
 As these individuals reach adulthood, their hyperactivity decreases and sleep patterns improve.
-Many AS children grow up to be able to live with limited independence in adult community homes.
+People with AS have near-normal life expectancies but will require support throughout their life.

 Information